-“The dream of the wind!”
-Zapadne’s voice was loud, arms spread.
+“The dream of the wind,” Zapadne announced, arms spread.

 For already notice was being taken.
 Voices raced down the street.
-Dwarves began to cluster.
+Dwarves were beginning to cluster.

 Melzena’s hair was black, braided in rows from her forehead to near the nape of her neck before falling down her back in tight curls.
 Three golden strands lay between the top braids and mixed into her loose hair.
 Two loops of gold rested across her forehead.